alcatrazEscapee/chromatic/README.md

 # [Chromatic](https://alcatrazescapee.com/chromatic/)

-**Chromatic** is a Chromatic is a color-based puzzle game.
+**Chromatic** is a color-based puzzle game.
 The objective is to connect all input colors to their respective output colors by placing pipes.

 - Tap and drag pipes to place them.
 - Tap on a pipe to rotate it.